Pjefferyi/Blackpoll_Warbler_migration_network_Git/README.md

 This repository contains code  used as part of the analysis described in the following manuscript:

-Duali J., Deluca, W. V. Mackenzie, S. A., Tremblay, J. A., Drolet, B., Haché, S., Roberto-Charron, A., Ruiz, M. A., Boardman, R., Cooke, H. A., Rimmer, C. C., McFarland, K. P., Marra, P. P., Taylor, P. D., and Norris, D. R. Range-wide post- and pre-breeding migratory networks of a declining Neotropical-Nearctic migratory bird, the blackpoll warbler.
-In review.
+Duali, J., DeLuca, W.V., Mackenzie, S.A. et al. Range-wide post- and pre-breeding migratory networks of a declining neotropical–nearctic migratory bird, the blackpoll warbler. *Sci Rep* 14, 30229 (2024). https://doi.org/10.1038/s41598-024-80838-9

 Using this code requires light-level measurements from geolocators deployed on blackpoll warblers.
 This data is publicly available on Movebank, on pages with the following ID numbers: